PMEC-OSU/FOSTWIN/README.md

 As you can see, the starter has no actual control built in, further the position values from the flaps simulated in the digital twin are routed directly to the current output that is fed back into the digital twin model and wouldn't be good to use as is.
 If your controller doesn't have any parameters that would need to be updated when starting (or restarting) a simulation, or wouldn't need to be changed while the simulation is running, just terminate the inports and don't connect the outports to any wires in your controller model.

-We've also provided a **defaultCtrlModel.slx** that creates a simple damping control system, this model may be helpful to examine to get get
+We've also provided a **defaultCtrlModel.slx** that creates a simple damping control system, this model may be helpful to examine to get familiar with using the inports for control parameters and outports for logging data signals.

 ![](/images/default.PNG)